ethanselzer/react-cursor-position/README.md

 Function receives one parameter with the signature `{ isActive: Boolean }`.

 **onPositionChanged** : Function - Called when cursor or touch position changes.
-Function receives one parameter with the signature `{ isPositionOutside: Boolean, position: { x: Number, y: Number } }`.
+Function receives one parameter with the signature `{ elementDimensions: { width: Number, height: Number }, isPositionOutside: Boolean, position: { x: Number, y: Number } }`.

 **mapChildProps** : Function - Model child component props to your custom shape.
 Function receives one parameter with the signature